Aslo see FAQ for Players.

 I want to create more games or setups, but I get the message that I have exceeded my account limitations.
 What can I do?

-Upgrade your plan to the next level, which allows you to have 10 games with 12 setups each.
+Upgrade your plan to the next level.
+The Pro plan which allows you to have up to 10 games with 12 setups each.

-If you already have that level and reached the limit of 10 games or 12 setups, please contact our support team (email@example.com) with the details and we will help you.
+If you already on the Pro plan and have reached the limit of 10 games or 12 setups, please contact our support team (email@example.com) with the details and we will help you.

 No, we are not providing API access yet.
 However, you may contact us with a feature request if you have an idea for something.